sc0ttkclark/wordpress-fields-api/README.md

 	// This is a *new* API

 	// 1.
-Define a new section (if desired) to the Theme Customizer
+Define a new section for the Settings API
 	$wp_fields->add_section( 'settings', 'mytheme_options',
 		array(
 			// Visible title of section